ayden611/early-risk-alert-ai/README.md

 Course: Elements of AI – University of Helsinki
 Project Type: Probabilistic Classification (Naive Bayes)

-## 1. Project Idea in a Nutshell

-Early Risk Alert is a probabilistic AI system designed to predict potential high blood pressure risk based on simple health indicators such as age, BMI, activity level, and diet patterns.
-The model uses Naive Bayes classification to estimate the probability of health risk.

-## 2. Background

-High blood pressure is a widespread global health issue that often goes undetected until complications arise.
-Early risk detection can significantly reduce long-term health consequences.
-This project explores how basic probabilistic models can assist in early health screening using structured data.

-## 3. Data and AI Techniques

-### Data Sources:
-- Public health datasets (e.g., CDC)
-- Age
-- BMI
-- Exercise frequency
-- Diet patterns
-- Family medical history

-### AI Techniques Used:
-- Naive Bayes classification
-- Probability estimation
-- Feature independence assumption
-- Basic threshold optimization

-Naive Bayes was chosen due to its efficiency and suitability for classification problems involving structured features.

-## 4. How It Is Used

-This system could be integrated into health apps, clinics, and preventative care platforms.
-It is intended as a decision-support tool, not a medical diagnosis system.

-Stakeholders include patients, healthcare providers, and public health organizations.

-## 5. Challenges

-- Data bias risk
-- Assumption of feature independence
-- Limited accuracy without large datasets
-- Ethical considerations in health prediction

-## 6. Future Improvements

-- Expand dataset size
-- Integrate wearable device data
-- Test logistic regression and ensemble models
-- Develop a web-based interface

-## 7. Acknowledgements

-This project was inspired by:
-- University of Helsinki – Elements of AI
-- Public health data research
+1. Your idea in a nutshell
+Project Name: Early Risk Alert AI
+Early Risk Alert AI is a web-based machine learning application that predicts whether a person may be at low or high cardiovascular risk based on health indicators such as age, BMI, exercise level, blood pressure, and heart rate.
+The system provides a risk classification and probability score and stores prediction history in a database.

+2. Background
+Cardiovascular disease is one of the leading causes of death worldwide.
+Many individuals are unaware of their potential risk level until symptoms become serious.
+This project addresses the problem of early awareness.
+By using health indicators that people commonly know (age, blood pressure, heart rate, BMI), the system provides an immediate estimate of risk.
+The motivation behind this project is to demonstrate how AI can assist in preventative health awareness.
+Even simple models can help individuals better understand how lifestyle and measurable health metrics influence risk.
+This topic is important because early detection and awareness can lead to better health decisions and potentially prevent serious outcomes.

+3. Data and AI Techniques
+This project uses a supervised machine learning classification model trained on structured health-related data.
+AI techniques used:
+Supervised learning
+Binary classification
+Probability prediction
+Feature-based modeling
+NumPy for feature arrays
+Joblib for model loading
+SQLAlchemy + PostgreSQL for storing prediction logs The model takes numerical inputs:
+Age
+BMI
+Exercise level
+Systolic blood pressure
+Diastolic blood pressure
+Heart rate
+The system outputs:
+Risk classification (Low / High)
+Probability score
+The application is implemented using:
+Python
+Flask (web framework)
+PostgreSQL (cloud database)
+Deployed on Render

+4. How it is used
+The application is used through a web interface.
+A user:
+Enters their health metrics
+Submits the form
+Receives a risk classification and probability
+The prediction is stored in a database
+The user can view previous predictions in a history page The affected users are:
+Individuals interested in understanding cardiovascular risk Students learning about AI in healthcare
+Developers studying ML deployment

+5. Challenges
+This project does not replace medical professionals.
+It is not a diagnostic tool.
+Limitations include:
+Model accuracy depends on training data quality Limited feature set
+No integration with real medical records
+No personalization beyond input variables
+Risk of over-reliance on simplified predictions
+AI models must be interpreted carefully and responsibly.

+6. Whats next?
+Future improvements could include:
+Larger and more diverse datasets
+Integration with wearable devices
+Personalized health tracking
+Mobile app version
+Improved UI/UX design
+Model retraining pipeline
+Security and authentication
+HIPAA-compliant architecture
+API for mobile apps
+Cloud scaling and monitoring
+The project could evolve into a full preventive health monitoring platform.

+7. Acknowledgments
+This project was developed using:
+Python
+Flask
+SQLAlchemy
+NumPy
+Joblib
+PostgreSQL
+Render for deployment
+Open-source machine learning tools
+Inspiration from introductory AI coursework and machine learning education materials.
 ## 8. Demo Code

 A simple Python implementation using Gaussian Naive Bayes is included in `demo_model.py`.